Matarbari and Chittagong Port Establish Bangladesh as the Next Singapore.

 Matarbari Channel

-The Matarbari Port is protected by an artificial harbor, safeguarded by a navigational channel and sea wall.
-The harbor has a water depth of 16 meters, and the maneuver basin within also has a depth of 16 meters.
+Matarbari Port is protected by an artificial harbor, navigational channel, and sea wall.
+Both the harbor and maneuver basin have a water depth of 16 meters.

-The terminal being built here will accommodate mother vessels, which is not possible at any other port in the country.
-The harbor will feature a 460-meter-long quay on 20 hectares of land.
+A new terminal will accommodate mother vessels, a capability no other port in the country can handle.
+It will feature a 460-meter-long quay on 20 hectares of land.

-By 2029, it will be ready to handle multi-purpose container vessels, with the port’s capacity to handle 1.1 million containers.
-By 2041, it is projected to have a capacity of handling 2.6 million containers.
+By 2029, the port will be ready to handle multi-purpose container vessels and manage up to 1.1 million containers.
+This capacity is expected to grow to 2.6 million containers by 2041.

-Chittagong Port, known as the lifeline of the country’s economy, contributes to 75% of the country’s total exports and 80% of its imports.
-It also generates 60% of the total national revenue.
+Chittagong Port is the lifeline of Bangladesh’s economy.
+It handles 75% of exports and 80% of imports, generating 60% of the national revenue.

-Over time, additional jetties and terminals were added, and in 1926, the British government declared Chittagong Port as the region’s primary port.
-Even during the Pakistan era, Chittagong Port held immense significance.
+The port started in 1860 with two jetties.
+Over time, more jetties and terminals were added.
+In 1926, the British government made it the region’s primary port.
+It remained vital even during the Pakistan era.

 What’s Inside the Chittagong Bay Terminal ?

-In 2017, German company Shell Horn conducted a study on the technical, economic, and environmental feasibility of the Bay Terminal.
+In 2017, German company Shell Horn studied the technical, economic, and environmental feasibility of the Bay Terminal.

-The report concluded that initially, ships up to 300 meters long and with a draft of 12 meters could dock at the terminal.
+The report found that ships up to 300 meters long with a draft of 12 meters could dock at the terminal.

-In 2024, the final design for the Bay Terminal was concluded, which includes four large terminals.
-Under a Public-Private Partnership (PPP) framework, two foreign companies will manage two of the terminals.
+In 2024, the final design for the terminal was concluded, including four large terminals.
+Under a Public-Private Partnership (PPP) framework, two foreign companies will manage two of them.

-One of these will be operated by Dubai’s DP World.
-The terminals will be divided into four parts: two for containers, one for oil and gas, and one for bulk goods.
+One terminal will be operated by Dubai’s DP World.
+The terminals will be split into four parts: two for containers, one for oil and gas, and one for bulk goods.

-Port of Singapore Authority (PSA) is investing $150 million into their terminal, while the oil and gas terminal will be constructed by the domestic East Coast Group, who will invest $350 million.
+Port of Singapore Authority (PSA) is investing $150 million in its terminal, while the oil and gas terminal will be built by the domestic East Coast Group, investing $350 million.

-Currently, the country’s oil and gas storage capacity is only 25 days.
-Once the oil and gas terminal is operational, the country’s storage capacity will increase to 60 days.
+Currently, the country’s oil and gas storage capacity lasts 25 days.
+Once the oil and gas terminal is operational, capacity will increase to 60 days.

-This project will see the largest foreign investment in the country’s history, with an estimated $800 million, or approximately 90,000 crore Taka.
+This project will bring the largest foreign investment in the country’s history, estimated at $800 million or around 90,000 crore Taka.

 What Are the Benefits of the Bay Terminal?